bluewind-embedded-systems/bw-r-drivers-tc37x/README.md

 ### Drivers

-This repository contains many low level drivers for the `TC37x` microcontroller:
+This crate contains many low level drivers for the `TC37x` microcontroller:

 - [gpio](gpio)
 - [can](can)